 - Coast Casino’s B Connected card gives you a few dollars off of their buffet prices as well as 10% off at their gifts shops and 10% off packaged liquor.

 - Hard Rock’s Backstage Pass card gives you a 10% discount at the Hard Rock Store, Love Jones and the Reliquary Spa.

 - MGM’s Mlife card gives you a discount on car rentals from the on-site rental agency.
 They offer a tier-based discount at their lobby and logo merchandise stores (including the show souvenir stores).
 They offer special Royal Caribbean Cruise Line perks depending upon your tier, too.

-In Las Vegas, the Total Rewards card is used at Ballys, Caesars Palace, The Cromwell, Flamingo, Harrah’s, Paris, Planet Hollywood, The Quad/LINQ and Rio.
+In Las Vegas, the Total Rewards card is used at Caesars Palace, The Cromwell, Flamingo, Harrah’s, Horseshoe (formerly Ballys), Paris, Planet Hollywood, The LINQ and Rio.

-The Mlife card is used at Aria, Bellagio, Excalibur, The Delano at Mandalay Bay, Luxor, Mandalay Bay, MGM Grand, The Mirage, Monte Carlo, New York – New York, The Signature at MGM Grand and Vdara.
+The Mlife card is used at Aria, Bellagio, Excalibur, The Delano at Mandalay Bay, Luxor, Mandalay Bay, MGM Grand, New York – New York, Park MGM, The Signature at MGM Grand and Vdara.